cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 -  Prescaler compare values can be configured by using the PRESCALER_COMP in CFG_REG_LO or CFG_REG_HI CSR.
 -  One shot mode can be enabled or disabled by configuring the ONE_SHOT_BIT in CFG_REG_LO or CFG_REG_HI CSR.
 -  Compare clear mode can be enabled or disabled by configuring the CMP_CLR_BIT in CFG_REG_LO or CFG_REG_HI CSR.
--  event input can be enabled or disabled by configuring the IEM_BIT in CFG_REG_LO or CFG_REG_HI CSR.
+-  The event input can be enabled or disabled by configuring the IEM_BIT in CFG_REG_LO or CFG_REG_HI CSR.
 -  Configure the MODE_MTIME_BIT bit so that in the 64 bit mode even if the IRQ_bit is not set an interrupt is being driven when the count == compare_value.
 Configure the MODE_MTIME_BIT in CFG_REG_LO or CFG_REG_HI CSR.
 -  Overwriting the counter value directly via the by configuring the TIMER_VAL_LO or TIMER_VAL_HI CSR.
 -  Initial counter value can be configured by using the TIMER_VAL_LO or TIMER_VAL_HI CSR.
 -  Timer compare value can be configured by using the TIMER_CMP_LO or TIMER_CMP_HI CSR.
--  stoptimer_i is used to stop the counter operation of both the Timer_lo and Timer_hi directly.
+-  the stoptimer_i is used to stop the counter operation of both the Timer_lo and Timer_hi directly.

 Control configurations/operations:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are CSR bitfields in the APB advanced timer which controls operations of each of the timer modules and its sub modules.

-- set the ENABLE_BIT in CFG_REG_LO or CFG_REG_HI CSR so that Timer_lo or Timer_hi can start counting.
+- Set the ENABLE_BIT in CFG_REG_LO or CFG_REG_HI CSR so that Timer_lo or Timer_hi can start counting.
-- set the START_LO or START_HI in TIMER_START_LO or TIMER_START_HI CSR respectively so that Timer_lo or Timer_hi can start counting.
+- Set the START_LO or START_HI in TIMER_START_LO or TIMER_START_HI CSR respectively so that Timer_lo or Timer_hi can start counting.
-- set the RESET_BIT in CFG_REG_LO or CFG_REG_HI CSR so that Timer_lo or Timer_hi can be resetted.
+- Set the RESET_BIT in CFG_REG_LO or CFG_REG_HI CSR so that Timer_lo or Timer_hi can be reset.
-- set the RESET_LO or RESET_HI in TIMER_RESET_LO or TIMER_RESET_HI CSR respectively so that Timer_lo or Timer_hi can be resetted.
+- Set the RESET_LO or RESET_HI in TIMER_RESET_LO or TIMER_RESET_HI CSR respectively so that Timer_lo or Timer_hi can be reset.

 Status configurations:
 ~~~~~~~~~~~~~~~~~~~~~~

-The counter values of all the 4 Timers can be read via the following CSR bitfields in the APB advanced timer.
+The counter values of both the Timers can be read via the following CSR bitfields in the APB timer.

 - Use the TIMER_VAL_LO or TIMER_VAL_HI CSR for the current value of the Timer_lo counter or Timer_hi counter respectively.
-- busy_o pin is used to provide the status of APB Timer will be driven high if anyone of the counter is enabled..
+- The busy_o pin is used to provide the status of APB Timer will be driven high if anyone of the counter is enabled..

 APB Timer CSRs
 ------------------